Birkie Trail Ski Passes are available for purchase in early November each year.

-Did you know that the ABSF spends over $350,000 annually to maintain the nationally recognized and award-winning Birkie Trail system?
-The ABSF offers two pass options – a standard Birkie Trail Pass and an Early Season Snow Pass.
+The ABSF spends over $350,000 annually to maintain the nationally recognized and award-winning Birkie Trail system.
+Depending on the time of the ski season, the ABSF offers three pass options:

-We count on the revenue from both passes to make certain that the Birkie Trail system stays the No. 1 cross-country ski destination in the nation and to offset operational costs of snowmaking.
+We depend on the revenue from all ski passes to make certain that the Birkie Trail system remains the No. 1 cross-country ski destination in the nation.
 Please make certain every skier in your family has the appropriate ski pass!

 All annual passes will be mailed within 10 days of purchase.
 Your purchase receipt will act as your pass in the meantime.
 Please have your annual pass displayed visibly on you at all times while skiing.
 Annual passes are personalized with each skier’s name and include a carabiner, or you can upgrade to an armband for $5, as an option for wearing while skiing.

 At the trail heads look for the large yellow deposit tubes and wooden stands for the envelopes.
 Season ski passes should be purchased at one of the locations above – they are not available to purchase at the trailheads.

 NEW IN 2018!
 While the standard “Birkie Trail Pass” is required to ski on the groomed Birkie Trail from December through March, the ABSF is pleased to announce early season skiing on our first-ever, man-made snow loop at the American Birkebeiner Trailhead near Cable, WI!
 A separate “Early Season Snow Pass” is required to ski on the man-made snow loop.
 Early Season Snow Passes are required until the greater Birkie Trail opens for the season.
 Revenue from the Early Season Snow Pass will help to offset the costs of snowmaking efforts and early trail and snow preparation at the venue.